-In addition, the distribution systems (originally designed for a much smaller population, and obviously for a limited duration) are becoming -not only insufficient- but also obsolete, requiring increasing repairs in the moment in which less money is available to carry them out.
-As a result, leakage is gradually increasing augmenting the "consumption" of the system.
-On top of that, breakages (and subsequent water losses) are more common with frequent falls of pressure increasing the risks of contamination of the waterlines.
+In addition, distribution systems (originally designed for much smaller population, and obviously for limited duration) are becoming -not only insufficient- but also obsolete, requiring increasing repairs in moments in which less money is available to carry them out.
+As a result, leakage is gradually increasing, augmenting the actual "consumption" of the systems.
+On top of that, breakages (and subsequent water losses) are more common with frequent falls of pressure increasing risks of contamination of waterlines.

-Simultaneously, the old reservoirs are also "decaying".
-Their storage capability is gradually reduced due to silting, the basins watersheds are invaded by urban and rural dwellers, and uncontrolled industrial activities are carried out producing changes both in the hydrological regime and water quality.
-There are a large number of reservoirs serving the urban areas of the continent that have become useless, due to the inadequate use of their basins.
+Simultaneously, old reservoirs are also "decaying".
+Their storage capability is gradually reduced due to silting, basins watersheds are invaded by urban and rural dwellers, and uncontrolled industrial activities are carried out producing changes both in hydrological regime and water quality.
+There are a large number of reservoirs serving urban areas of the continent that have become useless, due to inadequate use of their basins.

-To make things still worse, the new reservoirs will be much more expensive than the old ones.
-In fact, the new dams normally need to be built in basins unaffected by the urban phenomena which often are further away; in some cases there is need to pump up the water from lower lying valleys (as in Mexico City); in some other cases interbasin water transfer may be needed (i.e. Lima); in practically all cases, increased distance and water conduction costs are unavoidable.
+To make things still worse, new reservoirs will be much more expensive than old ones.
+In fact, new dams normally need to be built in basins unaffected by urban phenomena which often are further away; in some cases there is need to pump up water from lower lying valleys (as in Mexico City); in some other cases interbasin water transfer may be needed (i.e. Lima); in practically all cases, increased distance and water conduction costs are unavoidable.

-The sewerage situation is not much better.
-According to WHO (1987) estimates, only 41% of this urban population has access to sewerage, and more than 90 % of the wastewaters are discharged into the environment without any treatment.
+Sewerage situation is not much better.
+According to WHO (1987) estimates, only 41% of this urban population has access to sewerage, and more than 90 % of wastewaters are discharged into the environment without any treatment.
 By the year 2000 an additional amount of about 141 millions will require these services.
-It is not very likely -given the financial crisis- that the LAC countries will be able to obtain, not even a significant part of the required resources to finance these badly needed investments.
+It is not very likely -given the financial crisis- that the LAC countries will be able to obtain, not even a significant part of required resources to finance these badly needed investments.

-Therefore, in summary, the future does not look very rosy: rapidly increasing needs with rapidly decreasing financial means and as a result, less water production of much unsafer quality.
+Therefore, in summary, future does not look very rosy: there are rapidly increasing needs with rapidly decreasing financial means and as a result, less water production of much unsafer quality.

-It is obvious that the consequences of this situation can become catastrophic.
-Millions of people are being left out from the water distribution systems, forcing many urban communities to utilize various (often imaginative) procedures to obtain their water (which at the end will be obtained in very small volumes and of poor quality).
-Many more millions are becoming increasingly exposed to various types of health hazards that are certainly affecting the mortality rates in these populations.
+It is obvious that consequences of this situation can become catastrophic.
+Millions of people are being left out from water distribution systems, forcing many urban communities to utilize various (often imaginative) procedures to obtain their water (which at the end will be obtained in very small volumes and of poor quality).
+Many more millions are becoming increasingly exposed to various types of health hazards that are certainly affecting mortality rates in these populations.

-In spite of all these apparently hopeless problems, in many cases, there are means by which water could be obtained at a much lesser cost and of a much better quality, by using the available groundwater reservoirs laying close to the urban areas.
+In spite of all these apparently hopeless problems, in many cases, there are means by which water could be obtained at a much lesser cost and of a much better quality, by using available groundwater reservoirs laying close to urban areas.

-Groundwater volumes are normally much greater than surface water ones, its vulnerability to contamination is much less and the required starting investments are only a fraction of those that are needed in order to develop analogous surface water resources.
+Groundwater volumes are normally much greater than surface water ones, its vulnerability to contamination is much less and required starting investments are only a fraction of those that are needed to develop analogous surface water resources.

-There are large volumes of groundwater available close to many of the larger Latin American cities, which in some cases is heavily used but in many others is only marginally utilized.
+There are large volumes of groundwater available close to many of the larger Latin American cities, which in some cases are heavily used but in many others only marginally utilized.

 The largest Latin American city (Mexico City) draws about 55 m3/sec.
 (80% of its consumption) from groundwater sources located underneath the urban area and from a neighboring basin.
-The city also obtains water from surface sources from the basin of the river Cutzamala, at a much higher cost and reducing water availability downstream for the population living in those basins. ()
+The city also obtains water from surface sources from the basin of river Cutzamala, at a much higher cost and reducing water availability downstream for the population living in those basins.